 A fold-away rack is only worth having if you actually fold it away.
 Unfortunately, due to the number of adjustments required, most fold-away racks never actually get “folded away.”
 That is not the case with our top pick.
 The PRx Performance Profile Rack is by far the best fold-away rack on the market.

-This is the most convenient and easy-to-use fold-away squat rack I’ve tested.
+This is the most convenient and easy-to-use fold-away squat rack I’ve tested, and we rate the foldability at 4.8 out of 5.
 If you have the money, I definitely recommend it over some of the cheaper, swing-style racks.
-Featuring an easy-to-use fold-up design that is made possible by hydraulics, you’ll have no issue parking in the garage and still having a full-fledged garage gym.
+Featuring an easy-to-use fold-up design that is made possible by hydraulics, you’ll have no issue parking your car in the garage and still having a full-fledged garage gym.

 Man in a garage gym performing back squats in a wall-mounted squat rack

 This rack’s stability, foldability, and overall usability make it an even better rack for most people seeking a collapsible rack.
 The price is a bit high at around $900 (depending on which model you get).
 Although the components used in the PRx Racks aren’t superior to those used by Rogue and others, what separates them is the patented fold-away system.
-No other rack on the market folds away as easily and simply as PRx Racks, and they’ve literally built their entire business on this element.
+No other rack on the market folds away as easily and simply as PRx racks, and the brand has literally built their entire business on this element.

 The PRx Racks have the option to come with no pull-up bar, a standard pull-up bar, or a kipping pull-up bar.
 I would definitely suggest the kipping pull-up bar for its versatility and height.
 And, despite the racks not being secured to the floor, they are incredibly stable.